UAE responds to AP report on deals with al-Qaida in Yemen

 The UAE has been part of the Saudi-led coalition battling Yemen's Shiite rebels, known as Houthis, since 2015.
 Emirati forces largely have handled operations in southern Yemen, including working with local militiamen and soldiers still loyal to the country's exiled government.

-The AP report published last week outlined how coalition-backed militias actively recruit al-Qaida militants, or those who were recently members, because they're considered exceptional fighters.
+The AP report published last week outlined how coalition-backed militias recruited al-Qaida militants, or those who were recently members, because they're considered exceptional fighters.

 One Yemeni commander who was put on the U.S. terrorism list for al-Qaida ties last year continues to receive money from the UAE to run his militia, his own aide told the AP.
 Another commander, recently granted $12 million for his fighting force by Yemen's president, has a known al-Qaida figure as his closest aide.